-A screecher is a term that comes from multi-hulls and a similar sort of sail/concept.
-With their increased righting moment catamarans are able to carry these sort of sails in higher wind strengths, so the sails are a little heavier built, and in some cases used to increase performance to windward in light air, which requires a flatter cut.
+A screecher is a term that comes from multi-hulls and is a similar sort of sail/concept.
+With their increased righting moment catamarans are able to carry these sort of sails in higher wind strengths, so the sails are a little heavier built, and in some cases are used to increase performance to windward in light airs, which requires a flatter cut.

-Drifter is also a term that should be mentioned, as these were similar to what we call a cruising code zero now days.
-They are a big light air polyester genoa, that was generally either hanked onto the forestay or a extra stay in front of the forestay.
+Drifter is also a term that should be mentioned, as these were similar to what we call a cruising code zero now a days.
+They are a big light air polyester genoa, that was generally either hanked onto the forestay or an extra stay in front of the forestay.

 Twizzel rig and other wing/wing downwind options

-The twizel rig has been around for at least 50 years and is still a option for people sailing the trade wind route.
+The twizel rig has been around for at least 50 years and is still an option for people sailing trade wind routes.
 Basically it is twin identical head sails, with one out each side and used without a mainsail.
 One or two poles add stability and you have a pretty durable downwind setup for medium to strong winds.
-In recent times it has moved to twin furling headsails, so both sails can be reduced in size from the cockpit.
+In recent times this option has moved to twin furling headsails, so both sails can be reduced in size from the cockpit.
 You can also sail with both sails on the same side if needed.

-A recent variation of this concept, has been to make twin code zero's flown from a endless line furler and soft stay.
-This offers advantages in light air, where you can increase the sail area over more traditional headsails, but you lose the ability to reef, as it is either all the way in or out.
+A recent variation of this concept, has been to make twin code zeros flown from an endless line furler and soft stay.
+This offers advantages in light airs, where you can increase the sail area over more traditional headsails, but you lose the ability to reef, as it is either all the way in or out.
 But it does also give you a code zero, as you can fly both sails together on one side for reaching

-We have also seen twizzel style setsups with sails on different stays, either a large staysail or solent and the genoa, or even a code zero and a genoa.
+We have also seen twizzel style setups with sails on different stays, either a large staysail or solent and the genoa, or even a code zero and a genoa.